 Key Attitudes: Pride in achievement, respect for one's own and other's work, respect for the environment both built and natural, care in display and presentation, a developing awareness and love for the visual arts, a developing understanding of the importance and meaning of cultural heritage as well as an involvement in art as a contemporary and local part of life, willingness to explore and discuss aspects of art, seeing the role art plays in multi-cultural awareness, positive approaches towards equal opportunities in race, gender and ability.

 Planning

-Art in school follows the requirements of the EYFS and National curriculum.
-The planning follows the long term plan to ensure continuity throughout the school.
+Art in school follows the requirements of the EYFS and National curriculum using the TWINKL Art Planning.
+The planning follows the long term curriculum cycle to ensure continuity throughout the school.